SJECollins/ci-pp4-pet-rx/README.md

 ![Detail Prescription](readme-docs/detail-prescription.webp)
 </details>

 When the user clicks "View" on a prescription on either their own profile or on an animal's record, a modal is displayed which shows the prescription.

 This modal provides a detailed breakdown of the prescription, including the animal, it's weight, the category of the drug prescribed, the name of the drug prescribed, the dosage given, the route, the frequency and length of dosing, the name of the prescribing vet and the date the prescription was created.
-Included is text advising the user of the restricitions for editing and deleting the prescription.
+Included is text advising the user of the restrictions for editing and deleting the prescription.

 If the user is the prescribing vet and it is within 24 hours from the creation of the prescription, "Edit" and "Delete" buttons are displayed.
 However, if it has been more than 24 hours or the vet viewing the prescription is not the prescribing vet, these buttons are not accessible.
 If the user chooses to edit the prescription, the "Edit Prescription" modal is then displayed.
 If the user chooses to delete the prescription, the modal then displays confirmation that the prescription has been deleted.
 A "Close" button is always available to dismiss the modal.

 At the bottom of the modal, links to "Your Profile", "{animal}'s Record", and "Records" are available.